MaJinWakeUp/rerank/README.md

-# rerank
+# What is This
-This is the Matlab code for our paper "Improving Object Retrieval Quality by Integration of Similarity Propagation and Query Expansion"
+This is a Matlab implementation of our paper ***Improving Object Retrieval Quality by Integration of Similarity Propagation and Query Expansion***.